DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ### Auth set up

-You will need a user entity that has access to the WDS client you need to reach, you will have this access if you have access to the workspace where data that analysis is being run on is present.
+To authenticate your user entity to access a WDS data table, you must have permission to access the workspace where the data table is stored.

-To authenticate in terminal, using azure cli with a user account
+To authenticate in terminal, use azure cli with a user account:

 ```
 az login --use-device-code
 ```

 This will provide a link and a code that one can visit in a browser to log in.
-Use the same account to authenticate with that you would lob into azure to view the subscription of where your Terra billing is deployed to.
+Use the same account to authenticate with that you would to log into Azure to view the subscription of where your Terra billing is deployed to.
 If you are unsure if you have an account that has that permission, authenticate in the context of a notebook running inside of Terra.

 To authenticate inside a notebook in Terra, leveraging the managed identity the notebook is running under.